 6. Is the director’s style noticeable when watching the film?

 So many films these days have direction which you don’t even notice because it is so bland, so generic, so by-the-numbers, so without vision and uninspiring.
 This is absolutely fine for a conventional Hollywood movie, especially blockbusters or big properties where it has to appeal to as many people as possible – visionary directing is not welcome in such films.
-But for a film that is being considered a place in the Otherworld Vault the directing has to be a bit better than that.
+But for a film to get a place in the Otherworld Vault the directing has to be a bit better than that.
 Just look at Edgar Wright’s directing style in Scott Pilgrim versus the World – it’s like another character.

 7. Does it manage to avoid a ‘Disney’ ending?